tytacoo/stats220/README.md

 **I'm a UOA student and I'm majoring in data science and this is the file I created to learn stats220.**

 ## Projects
-*I'm learning to create some interesting projects using R. My first project is to originate an emoji, and I believe this will be an interesting start.*
+*I'm learning to create some interesting projects using R. My first project is to originate a meme file, and I believe this will be an interesting start.*

 ### hobby
 - Basketball [Favorite Player](https://en.wikipedia.org/wiki/LeBron_James)